GWeindel/hmp/README.md

     $ pip install -e .

+**Important note** The current tutorials are based on the latest (stable) version not yet available through _pip_, installing through github is therefore recommended.

 ## To get started
 To get started with the code:
 - Check the demo below
 - Inspect the tutorials in the tutorials repository
     - Load EEG data (tutorial 1)
-    - Estimating a given number of bumps (tutorial 2)
+    - Estimating a HMP with given number of stages (tutorial 2)
-    - Test for the number of bumps that best explains the data (tutorial 3)
+    - Test for the number of stages that best explains the data (tutorial 3)
     - Testing differences across conditions (tutorial 4)

 To further learn about the method be sure to check the paper by Anderson, Zhang, Borst, & Walsh  ([2016](https://psycnet.apa.org/doi/10.1037/rev0000030)) as well as the book chapter by Borst & Anderson ([2021](http://jelmerborst.nl/pubs/ACTR_HMP_MVPA_BorstAnderson_preprint.pdf)).
-The following list also contains a non-exhaustive list of papers published using the HMP-MVPA method:
+The following list also contains a non-exhaustive list of papers published using HMP:
 - Berberyan, H. S., van Maanen, L., van Rijn, H., & Borst, J. (2021).
 EEG-based identification of evidence accumulation stages in decision-making.
 Journal of Cognitive Neuroscience, 33(3), 510-527. [link](https://doi.org/10.1162/jocn_a_01663)
 - Van Maanen, L., Portoles, O., & Borst, J. P. (2021).
 The discovery and interpretation of evidence accumulation stages.
 Computational brain & behavior, 4(4), 395-415. [link](https://link.springer.com/article/10.1007/s42113-021-00105-2)
 - Portoles, O., Blesa, M., van Vugt, M., Cao, M., & Borst, J. P. (2022).
 Thalamic bursts modulate cortical synchrony locally to switch between states of global functional connectivity in a cognitive task.
 PLoS computational biology, 18(3), e1009407. [link](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1009407)